ncsa/ameriflux-pipeline/docs/pyfluxpro/l2format.md

 ### 4
 - The soil moisture variables are converted to percentage values.
 The lower and upper ranges in the RangeCheck dependency are converted to percentage values.
-- For DependancyCheck, the source H2O_SIGMA is used instead of H2O_IRGA_Vr.
-See [NOTES #14](https://github.com/ncsa/ameriflux-pipeline/blob/develop/NOTES.md#14) and the footprint values (x_[0-9]) are removed.
+- For DependencyCheck, the source H2O_SIGMA is used instead of H2O_IRGA_Vr.
+See [NOTES #14](https://github.com/ncsa/ameriflux-pipeline/blob/develop/NOTES.md#14).
+- For DependencyCheck the footprint values (x_[0-9]) are removed.

 ### 5
-- On successful completion of L2 format, a message is logged and output L2 file written to the user specified location.
+- On successful completion of L2 format, a message will be logged and output L2 file written to the user specified location.